Not All Who Wander Are Lost

 Charrière's core samples, however, are associated with the time of human history and again, human intervention.
 At points where the core samples were broken during extraction, sections of precious and semi-precious metals are inserted, which are typically mined.
 The more the drilling advances, the lighter the boulder becomes physically, seemingly moving over the bed of core-drilled stone arranged like in ancient transportation methods, continuing the original glacier journey.
 However, the core-drilling procedure is one of progressive deletion and an apt metaphor for our current ecological crisis: if this process of human intervention progresses too far, the boulder will crumble beyond a point of no return.

-Not All Who Wander Are Lost, 2019 - installation view, Towards No Earthly Pole, MASI Lugano, Lugano, Switzerland, 2019, image by Jens Ziehe
+Not All Who Wander Are Lost, 2019, Installation view, Towards No Earthly Pole, MASI Lugano, Lugano, Switzerland, 2019 (copyright the artist; VG Bild-Kunst, Bonn, Germany) Photo by Jens Ziehe

-Not All Who Wander Are Lost, 2019 - installation view, Towards No Earthly Pole, Aargauer Kunsthaus, Aarau, Switzerland, 2020, image by Jens Ziehe
+Not All Who Wander Are Lost, 2019, Installation view, Towards No Earthly Pole, Aargauer Kunsthaus, Aarau, Switzerland, 2020 (copyright the artist; VG Bild-Kunst, Bonn, Germany) Photo by Jens Ziehe

-Not All Who Wander Are Lost, 2019 - installation view, Julian Charrière: Erratic, SFMOMA, San Francisco, USA, 2022, image by Katherine du Thiel
+Not All Who Wander Are Lost, 2019, Installation view, Julian Charrière: Erratic, SFMOMA, San Francisco, USA, 2022 (copyright the artist; VG Bild-Kunst, Bonn, Germany) Photo by Katherine du Thiel